-Short for Wireless Fidelity, Wi-Fi utilizes one of the IEEE 802.11 wireless standards to achieve a wireless connection to a network.
+Wi-Fi is a wireless network that utilizes one of the IEEE 802.11 wireless standards to achieve a wireless connection to a network.
 A home wireless network uses a wireless access point or router to broadcast a signal using WAP or WEP encryption to send and receive signals from wireless devices on the network.
-The picture shows a Wireless access point with two antennas and an example of how most home users connect to the Internet using a wireless device.
+The picture shows a wireless access point with two antennas and an example of how most home users connect to the Internet using a wireless device.

 If the desktop computer or laptop does not have wireless, it requires a wireless adapter to connect to the wireless network.
 Below are examples of the different Wi-Fi adapters that can be used with a computer to connect to a wireless network.